spatie/statamic-responsive-images/README.md

 ## Using Responsive Images

 Responsive Images will generate responsive versions of the images whenever a new asset is uploaded.
+These presets are determined by this package and not by your own Glide presets.
 If you need to regenerate the responsive images for a reason, you can use the `regenerate` command which will clear the Glide cache and regenerate the versions:

 ```bash
 php please responsive:regenerate